sthaid/proj_neutron/README.txt

 I am a fusor hobbyist, and I have used the information provided on fusor.net to make a working fusor in my basement.
-To validate that a fusion reaction has occurred a means to detect neutrons is needed.
+To validate that a fusion reaction has occurred a means to detect neutrons is required.

 There are a couple of ways to detect neutrons.
 The approach I took makes use of a Helium-3 gas proportional detector.
 Refer to